-Russia is heavily contaminated with mines and explosive remnants of war (ERW) as a result of World War II, the two Chechen wars (1994-96 and 1999-2009), and armed conflicts in the Caucasian republics of Dagestan, Ingushetia, and Kabardino-Balkaria.
+There is no accurate estimate of the extent of mine contamination but Russia is heavily contaminated with mines and explosive remnants of war (ERW) as a result of the Second World War, the two Chechen wars (1994-96 and 1999-2009), and armed conflicts in the Caucasian republics of Dagestan, Ingushetia, and Kabardino-Balkaria.

 Anti-personnel and anti-vehicle mines were used extensively in the two major conflicts in Chechnya.
 Estimates of the extent of contamination vary greatly because no systematic effort has been undertaken to assess the scope or impact of the problem.
-In 2010, Russia's deputy prime minister and presidential special envoy to the Caucasus, Aleksandr Khloponin, claimed that mines affected 14km of land and posed a major obstacle to development.
-In contrast, Chechen officials and human rights organisations have previously estimated that 245km of land was mined, including 165km of farmland and 73km of woodland.
+In 2010, Russia's deputy prime minister and presidential special envoy to the Caucasus, Aleksandr Khloponin, claimed that mines affected 14km2 of land and posed a major obstacle to development.
+In contrast, Chechen officials and human rights organisations have previously estimated that 245km2 of land was mined, including 165km2 of farmland and 73km2 of woodland.3

-In January 2017, a commander in the Russian Armed Forces reportedly told press agency Interfax that more than 100km of land remained to be cleared in Chechnya, and a further 20km in neighbouring Ingushetia.
+In January 2017, a commander in the Russian Armed Forces reportedly told press agency Interfax that more than 100km2 of land remained to be cleared in Chechnya, and a further 20km2 in neighbouring Ingushetia.
 According to the online media report, areas cleared to date had nearly all been in lowland Chechnya and remaining mined area is in more mountainous terrain, complicating demining efforts.